Please confirm that you live within our Practice Catchment Area:

-As part of the New Patient Registration and registering for Online Services please upload a copy of your photo identification (passport, driving license or EU Identity card).
+As part of the New Patient Registration and registering for Online Services please upload a copy of your photo identification (passport, driving license or European Union (EU) Identity card).

-You can upload a copy of your identity with the 'Upload ID' button below.
+You can upload a copy of your identity with the 'Upload Identification' button below.
 If you prefer to submit your documents in person please speak to the reception team.